mikethemage/Triarch/README.md

-# Triarch - Tri-stat RPG Character Assistant
+# Triarch - An Unofficial Editor for Tri-Stat System RPGs

 **Triarch** is a character creator for roleplaying games (RPGs) using Tri-Stat based systems.
 Currently it only supports the 3rd edition of the Big Eyes, Small Mouth (BESM) RPG.